-Each Friday night, we welcome Shabbat together with services led by the Rabbi and Cantor.
+Each Friday night at 7:00 p.m., we welcome Shabbat together with services led by the Rabbi and Cantor.
 Oftentimes, a Bar or Bat Mitzvah is invited to lead the congregation in prayer, while we share in the pride of their families as they celebrate this milestone.
-After services, we continue with a dessert-filled Oneg Shabbat that is lively, social and inviting.

-An energetic and uplifting service that is almost exclusively musical, in which the congregation joyously sings and dances to the musical leadership of an ensemble featuring our Rabbi (guitar), Cantor and Temple Educator (vocals), as well as several other congregants who accompany on keyboard, percussion, guitar, clarinet, trumpet and more.
-Note that these services do not take place every month and sometimes deviate from the 5th Friday.
-It is suggested you contact the temple office to confirm the time of the fifth Friday service.
+Fifth Friday – T.G.I.S.
+(Thank God It’s Shabbat): An energetic and uplifting service that is almost exclusively musical, in which the congregation joyously sings and dances to the musical leadership of an ensemble featuring our Rabbi, Cantor and several other congregants who accompany on keyboard, percussion, guitar, clarinet, trumpet and more.

 Saturday Mornings: Our Saturday morning Shabbat service begins at 10:30 a.m.
 While these services often celebrate one or more of our youth becoming a Bar and/or Bat Mitzvah, they are open to the public and all are welcome to attend and join in prayer.